Camping. Hiking. Leadership. Wilderness Survival. Environmental Stewardship. Community Service. Athletics. Reverence.

-Cub Scouting with Pack 334 is for young people in kindergarten through fifth grades, or 5 to 10 years of age.
-Young people who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join our Boy Scouting program.
+Cub Scouting with Pack 334 is for girls and boys in kindergarten through fifth grades, or 5 to 10 years of age.
+Young people who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join a Scouts BSA program.

 Since its beginning, the Cub Scout program has been a fun and educational experience concerned with values.
 Besides providing a positive place where young people can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.